autocore-ai/AutowareAuto/docs/howto/unit-testing.md

 ### Static code analysis {#how-to-write-tests-and-measure-coverage-static-code-analysis}

-[Cppcheck](https://github.com/danmar/cppcheck) tool is used for applications written in Autoware.Auto.
+The [Cppcheck](https://github.com/danmar/cppcheck) tool is used for applications written in Autoware.Auto.

 Static code analysis tools detect the following types of errors: